w3f/Grants-Program/applications/CryptoIndus.md

 J, building 2, No. 4268, Zhennan Road, Jiading District, Shanghai
 * **Team's Experience:**

-Che, four years of experience in the blockchain industry, has rich experience in product design in the blockchain industry.
+Che, has rich experience in product design in the blockchain industry.
 Former Design Director of ChainNews ,  also designed Polkadot's relay service project and the mining machine service of the mining pools.

-Caos, Full Stack Developer， four years of experience in the blockchain industry, Dapp development public chain related tool library R&D experience, worked as ASCH chain application engineer.Teaching assistant of the second phase of substrate course, and member of the hackathon Winning team.
+Caos, Full Stack Developer，Dapp development public chain related tool library R&D experience, worked as ASCH chain application engineer.Teaching assistant of the second phase of substrate course, and member of the hackathon Winning team.

-yang, Front-End Web Developer，five years of experience in the blockchain industry， and now engaged in front-end development of block chain Exchange.
+yang, Front-End Web Developer，and now engaged in front-end development of block chain Exchange.

 ## Development Roadmap :nut_and_bolt: